AdnaBumagat/WNR/README.md

 - cp .env.example .env
 - php artisan key:generate

+- # Step 4: Migrate all the data table
+- php artisan migrate

-# Step 4: Run the project
+# Step 5: Run the project
 - php artisan serve

 # To add admin in your database create first a user account then type this